frc1511/ThunderAuto/README.md

 #### Segment Length

 Next, the length of each curve segment needs to be calculated to determine the number of curve samples to and for velocity and time calculations.
-To do this, the program utilizes the arc length formula,
+To do this the program essentially just uses Pythag's Theorem a bunch of times.
+The mathy explaination would be the arc length formula,

 $$ L=\int_{a}^{b}\sqrt{1\ +\left(\frac{dy}{dx}\right)^{2}}dx $$

-which is essentially just the Pythagorean Theorem a bunch of times.

 #### Curvature